NVIDIA/NeMo/docs/source/asr/speaker_diarization/datasets.rst

 Evaluation on Benchmark Datasets
 --------------------------------

 The following instructions can help one to reproduce the expected diarization performance on two benchmark English dialogue datasets.
 The following results are evaluations based on 0.25 second collar without evaluating overlapped speech.
 The evaluation is based on oracle VAD results from RTTM files.
-Therefore, speaker error rate (SER) is equal to confusion error since oracle VAD has no miss detection or false alarm.
+Therefore, diarization error rate (DER) is equal to confusion error rate since oracle VAD has no miss detection or false alarm.

 AMI Meeting Corpus
 ~~~~~~~~~~~~~~~~~~